icg-gravwaves/student-travel/index.md

 If you want to see a breakdown of how I estimate costs then go to this page: [link](request-form-estimate.md)

 **Step 4**: Wait for confirmation
-This can take some time, if it is taking too long then email <icg-travel@port.ac.uk>.
+This can take some time, if it is taking too long then email <icg-travel@port.ac.uk> and ask for an update.
 If the conference has an early bird discount or abstract deadlines then don't hesitate to push the process to go faster. <icg-travel@port.ac.uk> should email you confirmation and the next steps.
 For an example of this response go to this page: [link](icg-travel-response.md)

 **Step 5**: Email Reed & MacKay